UMD: A Globally Connected University

 - Likewise, programs involving research funding and facilities need the approval of the Division of Research.
 Contact Adam Grant to start the process.

 Make these contacts early and often, and the whole process will go more smoothly.
+Here's a Decision Tree for International Academic Agreements, in case you are unsure who you need to contact.

 Once you, your UMD stakeholders, and your international partner have agreed on the final text of your programmatic agreements, send that final document and your original proposal form to the Office of International Affairs, which will route it for needed formal approvals and signature.